JamesAPetts/ohif-viewer-XNAT-plugin/README.md

 Up to date viewer jars are available in the dist directory.

+**1.9.1**
+Temporary Feature:
+- If you edit a NIFTI mask you can save back as SEG.
+Eventually it will just save back to native NIFTI.

 **1.9.0**
 Features:
 - NIFTI mask import.
 You can now import NIFTI-based RoiCollections.
 An uploader capable of uploading NIFTI will come in the future.